SlowsieNT/Genshin-Impact/README.md

 ## Why end?
 Related to error: "network environment may be unsafe."<br>
-Found a way around it?
+If you know way around it?
 Contact me.<br>

 # Genshin Impact Script(s)
 ## This is free and unencumbered software released into the public domain.